Pop Archives

 #5 Melbourne #9 Perth

-Single on W&G label, Melbourne.
+Single on W&G, Melbourne, charted in September 1962.
 Co-charted in Perth with US version by Jo Anne Campbell.

 The lyrics of Dorothy Baker’s version differ a little from those recorded by Jo Anne Campbell.
 Click here to view the Dorothy Baker lyrics, and here for the Jo Anne Campbell lyrics (links open .pdf documents).

-Thanks to Charles Quick for lyrics research and transcriptions.
+Thanks to Charles Quick for lyrics research and transcription.

 Jo Ann Campbell - I’m The Girl From Wolverton Mountain (1962)